✓ Updated March 2026

 Essential Travel Tips

-Don't miss the 'roulottes' (food trucks) in Maharepa, especially on weekend evenings!
-They offer delicious and affordable local specialties like poisson cru (raw fish marinated in coconut milk) and grilled meats, a fantastic alternative to resort dining.
+Don't miss the 'roulottes' (food trucks) that pop up in the evenings, especially in Maharepa and Piha'ena.
+They offer delicious and affordable local specialties like poisson cru (raw fish marinated in lime and coconut milk) and grilled meats – a true taste of Polynesian life.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.